 We are seeking speakers for our General Computing talk series on the 3rd Wed of the month, or Data Science, on the 4th Monday of the month.
-We are also seeking 30 speakers for the Data Science Camp, in October.
+We are also seeking speakers for a women panel, in October 2018.

 ABOUT ACM & SFbayACM